BraydonTGS/HubSpot/README.md

 ## Setup
 Clone the Repository: After cloning the repository, proceed with the following setup steps.

-- In the Business Project Create a Folder Named Connection.

-- In the Connection folder, create a static class named Hidden.
+- In the Connection folder, in the static class named Hidden.

-- Add one private static property _hubSpotApiKey with the initializer set to "Your-API-Token";
+- Add your API Token to the private static property _hubSpotApiKey;

-- Implement a static method GetHubSpotApiKey that returns the _hubSpotApiKey.

 - Clean and rebuild the project to ensure there are no errors.

+- Make Sure after your Token is Added that you add the Hidden Class to the GitIgnore File

 ## Testing
 The HubSpotApiServiceTests Class Currently has all of the Tests for Querying the HubSpot API.